1955 Fun Facts, History and Trivia

 Rosa Parks refused to give her bus seat to a white man in Montgomery, Alabama on December 1, 1955.
 This event of peaceful protest was a catalyst for the civil rights movement in the United States.

-Dr. Joyce Brothers was disliked by the producers of The 64,000 Question, and her opponent was coached.
+The producers of The 64,000 Question disliked Dr. Joyce Brothers, and her opponent was coached.
 They purposely asked her a boxing question, figuring a girl wouldn’t get the answer.
 She did.

 John Wayne, Susan Hayward, Lee Van Cleef, Agnes Moorehead, and Dick Powell all died of cancer, probably from filming The Conquerer near a Nevada nuclear testing site in 1955.

-Emmett Till, a 14-year-old black teenager that was killed for allegedly flirting with a white female.
+Emmett Till, a 14-year-old black teenager, was killed for allegedly flirting with a white female.
 The murderers were acquitted in a trial by an all-white jury.

 TV remote ‘clicker’ control became public.